admhpr/oversight/content/about.md

 Nothing gives me more satisfaction than creating a tool that solves a problem for someone in the real world.

-That's what it's all about.
-How do we as people make these machines serve a purpose.
+That's what it's all about, How do we as people make these machines serve a purpose.
 How do we express a solution through code and beyond.

 ### Work